xbeat/Machine-Learning/README.md

 Vision-Language Models (VLMs) are a class of deep learning models that combine computer vision and natural language processing to enable bidirectional reasoning between visual and textual data.
 These models can perform tasks such as image captioning, visual question answering, and multimodal machine translation.

+## LSTM and GRU Basics

+Introduction to LSTM and GRU

+Long Short-Term Memory (LSTM) and Gated Recurrent Unit (GRU) are advanced recurrent neural network architectures designed to handle sequential data and long-term dependencies.
+These models have revolutionized natural language processing, time series analysis, and many other sequence-based tasks.

 ## Choosing the Best Embedding Model for RAG in Python

 Introduction to Embedding Models for RAG